 • Try cinnamon or cardamom instead of ginger.
 Add vanilla extract if desired.

 • Feeling indulgent?
-Top with whipped cream or vanilla ice bream for a healthy, yet scrumptious dessert!
+Top with whipped cream or vanilla ice cream for a healthy yet scrumptious dessert!

 • I make my peach crisp in individual ramekins, but you can bake it all together in an 8 or 9-inch baking dish.